kubernetes/website/content/ja/docs/setup/turnkey/gce.md

 API Overview](https://cloud.google.com/storage/docs/json_api/) for more details.

-Also ensure that-- as listed in the [Prerequisites section](#prerequisites)-- you've enabled the `Compute Engine Instance Group Manager API`, and can start up a GCE VM from the command line as in the [GCE Quickstart](https://cloud.google.com/compute/docs/quickstart) instructions.
+Also ensure that-- as listed in the [Prerequisites section](#前提条件)-- you've enabled the `Compute Engine Instance Group Manager API`, and can start up a GCE VM from the command line as in the [GCE Quickstart](https://cloud.google.com/compute/docs/quickstart) instructions.

-### Cluster initialization hang
+### クラスター初期化のハング

 If the Kubernetes startup script hangs waiting for the API to be reachable, you can troubleshoot by SSHing into the master and node VMs and looking at logs such as `/var/log/startupscript.log`.